-Active Learning Strategies help to initiate learners and faculty into effective ways to help learners engage in activities based on ideas about how people learn.
+Active Learning Strategies help to initiate learners and instructors into effective ways to help everyone engage in activities based on ideas about how people learn.
 Multiple active learning strategies may be used in each of the active learning designs.
-Here’s an annotated list of active learning strategies.
+Review an annotated list of active learning strategies

 1. Sit & talk with peers nearby